Need to talk? Call 1800 882 436.

 beginning of content

-Camping out — a sleep technique for babies
+Camping out — a sleep teaching approach for babies

 Key facts

-• Camping out is a technique you can use to gradually teach your baby how to go to sleep by themselves.
+• Camping out is a technique you can use to teach your baby to gradually fall asleep by themselves.

-• The idea is that you are still by their side to provide reassurance, but you do not physically help them to fall asleep.
+• The idea of camping out is that you are still by your baby's side for reassurance, but you do not physically help them to fall asleep.

 What is 'camping out'?

-Camping out is a sleep technique that can help you gradually teach babies of at least 6 months to fall asleep by themselves.
-It usually takes about 3 weeks.
+Camping out is a sleep technique that involves gradually teaching your baby to fall asleep by themselves.

-When babies are very little, many parents help get them to sleep by patting, rocking or holding them.
-The problem is that babies start to depend on these things to fall asleep.
+When babies are very young, many parents help get them to sleep by patting, rocking, feeding or holding them.
+Sometimes, your baby can start to depend on these techniques to fall asleep.
 If your baby wakes up during the night, they won't be able to get back to sleep without you.

-Camping out is different from controlled comforting, where you comfort your baby and then leave them alone in the room.
+Camping out is different from controlled comforting, where you comfort your baby and then leave them alone in the room to fall asleep.

 Who is camping out for?

-The camping out technique is designed for babies who are at least 6 months old.
-It can also help older children learn to fall asleep by themselves, especially if they are anxious or frightened.
+Camping out can also help older children learn to fall asleep by themselves, especially if they are anxious or frightened.

-You might consider camping out if your baby is having ongoing problems falling asleep, or is waking up and crying repeatedly during the night.
+You might consider camping out if your baby is having ongoing problems falling asleep, or is waking up and crying often during the night.

 Step-by-step guide to camping out